harry843/halifax-credit-statement-categorisation/README.md

 OPENAI_ACCESS_TOKEN=dummyaccesstoken
 ```
 Now save the file.

+### populate the reference.json file
+This is the config file which will contain the local paths to your .env file, credit card statements, debit categories you want to use and the ChatGPT prompts to be fed into the API.
+Populate this file with the relevant information.

 ### run the script
 Once you have run the script, you will be prompted to enter the folder path where you have saved your pdf Halifax credit card statements.
 In file explorer, navigate to this directory and copy the full path (e.g. C:\Users\YourName\Documents\Finances\Statements)